ava-labs/etna-devnet-resources/manual_etna_evm/README.md

 Run everything at once: `./run.sh` to start a new L1 on Devnet, `./cleanup.sh` to clean up (preserves your keys)

+> Note: This guide uses simplified, linear code with hardcoded values to demonstrate concepts clearly.
+Not intended as a library.

 For up to date steps, check the [./run.sh](./run.sh) file.

 <!--